Webfleet-Solutions/redux-iframe/README.md

 # To Do
 * Allow inheriting the parent state via `postMessage`/`addEventListener`
 * Allow copies of state slices below the root level
-* Let the user choose between Local Storage and Session Storage

 # License